A meeting was held on Monday, 4/3/2024, at the Council’s headquarters March 4, 2024; News, Council News

 In this light, a range of issues related to economic conditions and their impact on Ramadan prices and commodities were discussed.

-The attendees found it necessary to follow up the administrative procedures with the competent authorities, to overcome the difficulties for companies and suppliers to maintain the stability of the local market.
+The attendees found it necessary to follow up on administrative procedures with the competent authorities to overcome difficulties for companies and suppliers in maintaining the stability of the local market.

 A meeting between a number of the Libyan Business Council members and a delegation from the Libyan British Business Council